# #

-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Minnesota to supplement state, tribal and local recovery efforts in the areas affected by severe winter storms, straight-line winds, and flooding from March 12-April 28, 2019.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of Minnesota to supplement state, tribal and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020, and continuing.

-Steven W. Johnson has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Johnson said additional designations may be made at a later date if warranted by the results of further damage assessments.
+James K. Joseph has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.